RHCHP General Information

 See the Division of Counseling and Family Therapy for minimum grade requirements for that Division.

-Academic Suspension and Dismissal: Doctor of Nursing Practice Students
+Academic Suspension and Dismissal: Doctor of Nursing Practice and DNP to PhD Students

 Doctor of Physical Therapy